 For initial hiring under this Contract, the Contractor and subcontractors shall give hiring preference to any Garbage, Recyclables, or Compostables collection workers who serviced City routes for the previous hauler at the time that the previous collection contract expired and have been displaced as a result of the City awarding this Contract, provided that such workers are fully qualified and meet the Contractor’s standards for employment.
 Nothing in this section is intended to create any third party rights under this Contract.

-Upon the hiring of a displaced collection worker represented by Teamsters Local 117 or 174, the Contractor shall be required to keep the displaced worker whole in regard to the workers’ pay and benefit accruals earned as of the date of displacement.
-To the extent application of the Contractor’s collective bargaining agreement would otherwise result in a reduction in pay or benefits, the existing pay/benefit accrual will be maintained at the current rate until such time as the applicable bargaining agreement provision(s) provides for an increase.
+Upon the hiring of a displaced collection worker the Contractor shall be required to keep the displaced worker whole in regard to the combined value of workers’ wages and benefit accruals earned as of the date of displacement.
+To the extent application of the Contractor’s collective bargaining agreement (if applicable) would otherwise result in a reduction in pay or benefits, the existing pay/benefit accrual will be maintained at the current rate until such time as the applicable bargaining agreement provision(s) provides for an increase.
 Any displaced worker must be reimbursed by the company for any required COBRA payment made in order to retain health care coverage during the time period between displacement and when the worker would become eligible for such benefits under the Contractor’s bargaining agreement.

 4.1.23 Performance Review